jahknem/groundstation_esp/README.md

 - **Delta Azimuth/Elevation**: 16-bit signed integers (Big-endian)
 - **Speed**: 16-bit unsigned integer (Big-endian)
 - **Mode**: 8-bit unsigned integer

-### Checksum Calculation

-The checksum is calculated as the XOR of all bytes from COMMAND_ID to the last byte of the PAYLOAD (if any).
-The START_BYTE and END_BYTE are excluded from the checksum calculation.

 ### Functions and Message Handling